ologbonowiwi/ologbonowiwi/README.md

 # About me

-My name is Wesley, and I'm currently working as a Node.js consultant for [Warner Media](https://www.warnermedia.com/) by [Globant](https://www.globant.com/).
+My name is Wesley, and I'm currently working as a Senior Node.js consultant for [Warner Media](https://www.warnermedia.com/) by [Globant](https://www.globant.com/).

 # My Stats